 Distance Learning MA in Creative Writing; Distance Learning PhD in Creative Writing;

 Jane Draycott was born in 1954 and studied at King's College London and Bristol, where she took a postgraduate degree in Medieval English Literature.
-Her most recent poetry collection Over (OxfordPoets 2009) was shortlisted for the T S Eliot Prize.
+Her most recent poetry collection The Occupant (Carcanet 2016) is a Poetry Book Society Recommendation that follows her 2009 collecton Over, shortlisted for the T S Eliot Prize.

 Listed as one of 20 'Next Generation' poets by the PBS/Arts Council (2004), her first two collections No Theatre (Smith/Doorstop 1996) and Prince Rupert's Drop (OUP 1999) were both nominated for the Forward Poetry Prize, and her 2004 collection The Night Tree (Oxford Poets) was a Poetry Book Society Recommendation.
 In 2002 she was winner of the Keats Shelley Prize for Poetry, and was nominated for the Forward Prize for Best Single Poem.
 She was poet-in-residence at the River and Rowing Museum, Henley, creating sound montages and an audio archive with London's working watermen, as well as a short collection, Tideway, illustrated by Peter Hay (Two Rivers Press 2002).

 She has been on the judging panels for the TS Eliot Prize for Poetry and the Popescu Prize for European Poetry in Translation.
-Her most recent work, a translation of the 14th-century dream vision Pearl is a Poetry Book Society Recommendation 2011 and a Times Stephen Spender Prizewinner.
+Her translation of the 14th-century dream vision Pearl was a Poetry Book Society Recommendation 2011 and a Times Stephen Spender Prizewinner.
+Storms Under the Skin, translations of selected poems of the 20th-c. artist-poet Henri Michaux, is due from Two Rivers Press in 2017